BoDaly/bodaly.github.io/OnBoarding.md

 **Stock Design:** Client may choose out of our extensive collection of stock designs that can be used at no additional cost to the client.

 **Full Custom:** The design will be primarily the resposibilty of the client.
-Full Gear can assist with creation of product design at a *premium* of **X**.
+Full Gear can assist with creation of product design at a *premium* of **$85.00/hr**.
 Full Gear will provide the following upon request to facilitate the client doing all necessary artwork.
 * Mockup Templates
 	* Full Gear Mockup templates are Adobe Illustrator files and are actual size of the MD Garment.
 	* All Mockup Templates are housed [here](https://groupestahl-my.sharepoint.com/:f:/g/personal/odalyb_fullgear_com/EqhDcIKVEzVBjIOeZxdFobgB-1JvblbktAG1RVD98PZZ-Q?e=fReu3j) sorted by style.
 If the desired style is not available please send a request to [customerservice@fullgear.com](mailto:customerservice@fullgear.com) and allow at least 24hrs for it to show up in the selection.
 * Illustrator Swatch Library with Full Gear Standard Athletic Colors.
 	* These colors as they are given in the swatches guarantee that the colors are consistent.
-	* We cannot guarantee accuracy of custom colors unless a color match is requested at a *premium* of **X**.
+	* We cannot guarantee accuracy of custom colors unless a color match is requested at a *premium* of **$50.00**.

 <header><h4 style="display:inline-block;"> How to Send Designs for Production</h4><span><i> (Full Custom Only)</i></span></header>